webpack/webpack-cli/.github/CONTRIBUTING.md

 `transform-name.js`

 This file contains the actual transformation codemod.
-It applies specific transformation and parsing logic to accomplish its job
+It applies specific transformation and parsing logic to accomplish its job.
 There are utilities available under `/lib/utils.js` which can help you with this.

 `transform-name.test.js`